tensorflow/tfjs-examples/cart-pole/README.md

   Ph.D.
 Dissertation, Department of Computer and Information Science, University of Massachusetts, Amherst, 1984.

-It later became one of OpenAI's gym environmnets: https://github.com/openai/gym/blob/master/gym/envs/classic_control/cartpole.py
+It later became one of OpenAI's gym environment: https://github.com/openai/gym/blob/master/gym/envs/classic_control/cartpole.py

 The gist of the RL algorithm in this example (see [index.js](./index.js)) is: